 Kevin S. Blake, Washington University in St. Louis

-Kevin received his PhD in biology and biomedical sciences from Washington University in St. Louis in the Center for Genome Sciences & Systems Biology.
-His research under Gautam Dantas investigates the diversity and evolution of antibiotic resistance in human and environmental microbiomes.
-Kevin’s doctoral dissertation and postdoctoral work focus on the sequence-structure-function dynamics of the tetracycline destructase family of antibiotic-inactivating enzymes.
-He also has a special interest in writing about science for general audiences, on topics including microbiology, genomics, and evolution.
+Kevin received his PhD in biology and biomedical sciences from Washington University in St. Louis.
+He investigates the diversity and evolution of antibiotic resistance in human and environmental microbiomes, with a focus on the sequence–structure–function dynamics of the tetracycline destructase family of antibiotic-inactivating enzymes.
+He is interested in writing about science for general audiences.
 In his free time, he enjoys running, reading, and playing with his dog.

 Essay: Missing microbiomes: global underrepresentation restricts who research will benefit